-Hard copy instruments are maintained by the program director in a folder stored in the program director's office in Building 2, Room 5157 of the West Haven campus.
-Electronic instruments are maintained in a folder on the VACHS M Drive, accessible to both the resident and the program director.
-Any hard copy assessments completed at the Newington campus will be transmitted to the program director by the respective Newington faculty.
+Hard copy records are maintained by the CCC chair in a binder stored in a cabinet in Building 2, Room 5176 of the West Haven campus.
+Electronic records are maintained in a folder on the VACHS M Drive, accessible to the resident, program director, CCC and faculty.
+Any hard copy assessments completed at the Newington campus will be transmitted to the CCC chair by the respective Newington faculty.

-Ensuring compliance with the above schedule is a joint responsibility between the program director and the resident.
-The resident is required to review the hard copy and electronic records monthly, and discuss status with the program director during a given weekly meeting.
-If any obstacles to timely compliance are identified, the resident, faculty and director will meet to discuss actions needed.
+Ensuring compliance with the above schedule is a joint responsibility between the CCC chair and the resident.
+The resident is required to review the hard copy and electronic records monthly, and discuss status with the program director during a given meeting.
+If any obstacles to timely compliance are identified, the resident, CCC and director will meet to discuss actions needed.